 Treasury shares of 4,100,000 have been designated to be used for the Company's share based remuneration programs on non-vested shares as decided in 2005.
-As of April 1, 2006, none of the common shares repurchased had been transferred to employees under the Company's share based remuneration programs.
+As of July 1, 2006, 635,326 of these treasury shares were transferred to employees under the Company's share based remuneration programs, following the vesting as of April 27, 2006 of the first transhe of the stock award plan grants in 2005.